samirosman/squircleart.github.io/_posts/2017-02-11-the-essense-of-animation-nodes-the-system.md

 ![Non-Fatal Errors](/images/the-essence-of-animation-nodes-the-system/nonfatal-error.png)

-Those errors are encountered for obviouse reasons and the node will most certainly tell you what the error is and how to fix it.
+Those errors are encountered for obvious reasons and the node will most certainly tell you what the error is and how to fix it.
 In the above example it tells you that the axis should be different and not both be set to `z`.

 ### Fatal Errors: